youtype/boto3_stubs_docs/mypy_boto3_outposts/client.md

 ### list_outposts

-List the Outposts for your AWS account.
+Create a list of the Outposts for your AWS account.

 Type annotations for `boto3.client("outposts").list_outposts` method.